kuhlman-labs/repo-ruleset-bot/README.md

   - `address`: The address where the server will run.
   - `port`: The port on which the server will listen.
 - **ruleset**: The path to the JSON file containing the ruleset configuration.
-- **custom_repo_roles**: A list of custom repository roles to add as bypass actors to the ruleset.
-- **teams**: A list of teams to be added as bypass actors to the ruleset.
 - **github**:
   - **app**:
     - `v3_api_url`: The URL for the GitHub v3 API.